Student bursary and scholarship sources

 Some charities offer funds for a whole range of circumstances, although again you may find you're not eligible for most funds (they're often based on factors like location, religion and race).
 There are also bursaries set aside for international students and even career choices (including NHS and teaching and social work).

-We've outlined some choice links below but, before you start hammering Google for scholarship pay dirt, it’s best to start close to home.
+We've outlined some choice links below, but before you start hammering Google for scholarships info, it’s best to start close to home.

 If you're at school, talk to your careers department – they may know about any community funds you can get your hands on.
 Next, hit up your local authority (council) – Tower Hamlets in East London offered £600,000 of grants to students from the area in 2014/15.

 If you already receive funding (for a disability, for instance), chat to your funding officer about what else is going.
 Now's also the time to search for 'bursary' on your regional government direct or student finance portal (be warned: some sites are better indexed than others).

 Spend some time perusing your university's website (they'll list what's on offer, along with eligibility and deadline info), or get in touch with the student union's welfare office.
 If you're applying to a collegiate university (one made up of several colleges), ask about college cash as well as uni-wide funds.

 - It’s never too EARLY to start your search – Do it while you’re researching your uni/course choices (and earmark any funds with open deadlines, in case you find yourself up a certain creek later in the year)

 - It’s never too late to start your search – some bursaries may be open-ended, or you may still be able to fund next year’s studies